 Our portfolio management and robust reserving process has provided us with overall stability in the Casualty and Specialty segment, allowing the segment to remain a substantial contributor to our financial results.
 This diversification has also been beneficial when certain classes of business or underwriting years have experienced increasing loss trends and required more reserves.
 We believe that we have a prudent reserving process for our Casualty and Specialty segment and remain confident in our reserves.
+Across our Casualty and Specialty segment, we have experienced, and expect to continue to experience, movements up or down across different lines of business over time.
+This is the nature of the business and part of managing a diversified underwriting book.
 We have been closely monitoring casualty loss trends, and our longstanding approach is to recognize increasing trends early.
 We are reflecting our insights into our reserving process to proactively stay ahead of trend and inform portfolio shaping decisions.